eluv-io/avpipe/README.md

   - avformat_find_stream_info
   - decoding first packet/frame
   - producing the first encoded frame
-  - make the first write to the first outout segment
+  - make the first write to the first output segment
   - finish the first output segment

 - time spent in reading source data (min/max and total time or avaerage)